-- 1. Apollo P. Madrid, 82, has been the Senior Vice President Operations and Administration of the Company since 1990. - 2.
-Aldrich T. Javellana, 50, was appointed Finance Adviser of the Company in February 16, 2016.
-He is the Senior Vice President and Treasurer of JG Summit Holdings, Inc. He was appointed Senior Vice President of JGSHI on October 2, 2017 and has been Vice President-Treasurer of JGSHI since January 2, 2012.
+- 1. Aldrich T. Javellana, 51, is a Finance Adviser of the Company since 2016.
+He is the Senior Vice President and Treasurer of JG Summit Holdings, Inc. He was appointed Senior Vice President on October 2, 2017 and has been Vice President Treasurer of JGSHI since January 2, 2012.
+He is also currently an Adviser to the Board of Directors of Maxicare Life Insurance Corp.
+(2023 to present), and holds directorships at Liontide Holdings, Inc. (2023 to present) and JG Digital Capital Pte Ltd (2024).
 Prior to joining JGSHI in 2003, he worked in Corporate Finance with CLSA Exchange Capital.
-He graduated from De La Salle University with a degree in BS Accountancy and is a Certified Public Accountant. - 3.
+He graduated from De La Salle University with a degree in BS Accountancy, is a Certified Public Accountant and is a CFA charterholder. - 2.
 Ma.
-Riana C. Infante, 44, was appointed Chief Financial Officer and Compliance Officer of the Company effective February 16, 2016.
-She joined OPMC in 2004 as an Accounting Manager.
-She is a Certified Public Accountant. - 4.
-Teodora N. Santiago, 57, was appointed Treasurer of the Company effective September 20, 2019.
-She is also currently a Finance Manager under Corporate Finance of JG Summit Holdings Inc. Prior to joining JGSHI in 2005, she worked as Treasury Manager in Astoria Group and Treasury and Administration Manager in Del Monte Fresh Produce Phils., Inc. She graduated from University of Santo Tomas with a degree in BS Accountancy. - 5.
-Vicente O. Caoile, Jr., 51, was appointed as the Corporate Secretary of the Company effective October 1, 2018.
+Riana C. Infante, 44, is the Chief Financial, Compliance and Investors' Relation Officer of the Company.
+She has been Chief Financial and Compliance Officer since February 16, 2016 and was appointed Investors' Relation Officer on May 27, 2024.
+She joined the Company in 2004 as an Accounting Manager.
+She is a Certified Public Accountant. - 3.
+Teodora N. Santiago, 58, is the Treasurer of the Company since September 20, 2019.
+She is also currently the Head Offshore and Short-Term Investments under Corporate Treasury of JG Summit Holdings Inc. Prior to joining JGSHI in 2005, she worked as Treasury Manager in Astoria Group and Treasury and Administration Manager in Del Monte Fresh Produce Phils., Inc. She graduated from University of Santo Tomas with a degree in BS Accountancy. - 4.
+Roy Ronald C. Luis, 53, was appointed as Vice President for Operations on June 1, 2024.
+He joined the Company in 2019 as Director for Operations and Business Development.
+He is a licensed Geologist and an Accredited Competent Person in Geology by the Geological Society of the Philippines.
+He has a Master's Degree in Business Administration and a Master's Degree in Geology, both from the University of the Philippines. - 5.
+Vicente O. Caoile, Jr., 52, is the Corporate Secretary and Corporate Information Officer of the Company.
+He has been the Corporate Secreatry since October 1, 2018 and was appointed Corporate Information Officer on May 27, 2024.
 He is the Managing Partner of Adarlo Caoile & Associates Law Offices (ACALaw).
 He is also the Corporate Secretary of PGA Cars, Inc., PGA Automobile, Inc., Autoextreme Performance, Inc., and Automaxx Resources, Inc. He holds a Juris Doctor, second honors, from Ateneo de Manila University and Bachelor of Science in Commerce, Major in Legal Management from De La Salle University Manila.